-In the real world, even for gross incomes the within-group Gini index, G_y^W is generally different from zero, as only groups with close pre-tax incomes can be considered.
+In the real world, even for gross incomes, the within-group Gini index, G_y^w , is generally different from zero, as only groups with close pre-tax incomes can be considered.
 As a consequence, only bandwidths of income containing close-equals must be chosen.

-More in general, neither post-tax grouping means maintaining the same order they had for the pre-tax income parade nor, that, within each group, the order of the incomes remains unchanged in the transition from the pre- to the post-tax incomes; in this case the residual of the RE decomposition is generally not equal to the APK index, which can be more generally defined as $R^{APK} = G{y-T} - D{y-T} = G{y-T} - (D{y-T}^B + D{y-T}^W)$.
+Being more general, neither post-tax group means maintain the same order they had for the pre-tax income parade nor, within each group, the order of the incomes remains unchanged in the transition from the pre- to the post-tax incomes; in this case the residual of the RE decomposition is generally not equal to the APK index, whichcan be more generally defined as $R^{APK} = G{y-T} - D{y-T} = G{y-T} - (D{y-T}^B + D{y-T}^W)$.
 D{y-T} is the concentration index for the post-tax income parade when incomes are ranked according the pre-tax income non-decreasing ranking; D{y-T}^B and D{y-T}^W are, respectively, the between and the within group concentration indexes for post-tax income parade5.
-We can confirm these violations using a SHIW dataset, even if the magnitude of these "unpleasant" outcomes depends on the income range (bandwidth) chosen for each group.
-It is worth stressing that, according to empirical evidence6, the income bandwidth acts in opposite directions towards group reranking and within-group reranking: the larger the bandwidth is, the less probable is the former and the more frequent the latter.
+We can confirm these violations using a SHIW dataset, even if the magnitude of these unpleasant outcomes depends on the income range (bandwidth) chosen for each group.
+It is worth to stress that, according to empirical evidence6, the income bandwidth acts in opposite directions towards group reranking and within-group reranking: the larger the bandwidth is, the less probable is the former and the more frequent happens to be the latter.